 Initially, only a Satellite Bridge is preinstalled on this Linux satellite.
 The counterpart is the Satellite Management Module and is located on the XPhone Server.
-The communication between the SatelliteManagementModule and the SatelliteBridge takes place via gRPC.
+The communication between the SatelliteManagementModule and the SatelliteBridge takes place via gRPC (encrypted).

-In order for the XPhone Server and Satellite to communicate, routes must be set up and partner ports must be accessible.
+In order for XPhone Server and Satellite to communicate, rules may need to be set up in the customer firewall.

 A complete list of all communication ports can be found in the Port overview.

 When the satellite is put into operation, the XCC is installed by the XPhone Server.
 And every time the XPhone Server is started, it checks whether the XCC needs to be updated (and updates it if necessary).